Hebs-Web-Design/hugo-modules/teams-directory/README.md

 The users "Office Location" is used to display a map based on a match being found under "locations" or based on the "defaultLocation" set.

-## Cloudflare Pages specific features

-### Functions

-Enabling the "useWorker" option will deploy a "_worker.js" file to enable proxying of MS Graph API via a Cloudflare Worker.

-The goal of this is to eventually enable caching of API responses, however this is **not working** currently.

-### Headers

-This deploys a file named "_headers" to implement HTTP headers via Cloudflare Pages.